 Capitals tend to have the reputation of being crowded, busy, and hectic.
 But promise, Switzerland´s capital is different.

-Disclaimer: This post contains affiliate links which mean I might earn a small commission when you buy a product (at no extra cost to you) after clicking on my link.
+Disclaimer: This post contains affiliate links which means I might earn a small commission when you buy a product (at no extra cost to you) after clicking on my link.
 More about it here.

-TRAVEL TIPS FOR ONE DAY IN BERN
+TRAVEL TIPS FOR YOUR BERN ITINERARY